sloev/fundraising/README.md

 I then wrote to tell Charlie about it and tell him the expected date where Stripe would be able to transfer the funds.

+### Lessons learned

+1. I would have liked if i had confirmed with Charlie before i published the gofundme campaign.